Mantha, Jalna: Road

-Mantha is well connected to Jalna, Aurangabad, Akola, Nanded, Latur, Pune, and Hyderabad by road.
+Mantha is well connected to Jalna, Chhatrapati Sambhaji Nagar, Akola, Nanded, Latur, Pune, and Hyderabad by road.
 Mantha has a Bus Stand, operated by MSRTC.
 It is the main hub of transportation.

 Rail

 The nearest rail stations are Partur and Sailu.

 Air

-The nearest airports are the Chikhalthana Airport in Aurangabad, which is 120 km and Nanded Airport, which is 134 km from Mantha.
+The nearest airports are the Chikhalthana Airport in Chhatrapati Sambhaji Nagar, which is 120 km and Nanded Airport, which is 134 km from Mantha.